briansimiyuj/doctor-appointment-app/README.md

         a.
 Check if there are any files selected, if not, exit the function
         b.
 Set `isUploading` to true
         c.
 Simulate the upload process by using `setTimeout` to delay the upload by 2 seconds
-        c.
-Convert file objects to DocumentType objects
         d.
+Convert file objects to `DocumentType` objects with the following properties:
+          - `_id`: unique identifier (generated with uuid)
+          - `name`: file name
+          - `type`: normalized MIME type (e.g., "application/pdf", "image/jpeg", etc.)
+          - `size`: file size in bytes
+          - `uploadDate`: current date
+          - `uploadedBy`: uploader's name (from context or dummy data)
+          - `content`: file content as a base64 string (from FileReader)

+        e.
 Add the converted documents to the patient's documents
-        e.
+        f.
 Clear the selected files
-        f.
+        g.
 Set `showUploadArea` to false

       3. Create a `canUpload` boolean state that will be used to disable the "Upload" button if there are no files selected and the upload process is not in progress